Category: Community

 • Our Microgrid Cultivation Blueprint

-Our stated goal to build community owned microgrids and teach others to do the same.
+Our goal to build community owned microgrids and teach others to do the same.

 This means our initiatives are not considered “Complete” till we exit and empower the community to energy independence.
 I’d like to talk a little about how we intend to achieve this.